A Light CNN for Deep Face Representation with Noisy Labels: Introduction

 \section{Introduction}

-In the last decade, convolution neural network (CNN) has become one of the most popular techniques for computer vision.
-Numerous vision tasks, such as image classification \cite{he2015delving}, object detection \cite{szegedy2014scalable}, face recognition \cite{sun2014deep, taigman2014deepface, yi2014learning}, have benefited from the robust and discriminative representation learnt via CNN models.
-Their performances have obtained great progress and some algorithms have been applied to commercial systems.
-For example, the accuracy on the challenging LFW benchmark has been improved from $97\%$ \cite{taigman2014deepface} to $99\%$ \cite{liu2015targeting, parkhi2015deep, schroff2015facenet, sun2014deep} by using CNN based model.
-Face verification is one of the most successful applications of CNN.
-It identifies whether two facial images are from the same person (one-to-one matching).
+In the last decade, convolutional neural network (CNN) has become one of the most popular techniques for solving computer vision problems.
+Numerous vision tasks, such as image classification \cite{HeZRS16}, object detection \cite{DBLP:journals/corr/RedmonDGF15}, face recognition \cite{DBLP:conf/icb/LeiCHLL07, sun2014deep, taigman2014deepface, yi2014learning}, have benefited from the robust and discriminative representation learned via CNNs.
+As a result, their performances have been greatly improved, for example, the accuracy on the challenging labeled faces in the wild (LFW) benchmark has been improved from 97\% \cite{taigman2014deepface} to 99\% \cite{parkhi2015deep, schroff2015facenet, sun2014deep}.
+This improvement mainly benefits from which CNN can learn robust face embedding from the training data with lots of subjects.
+To achieve optimal accuracy, the scale of the training dataset for CNN has been consistently increasing.
+Some large-scale face datasets have been released such as CASIA-WebFace \cite{yi2014learning}, CelebFaces+ \cite{sun2014deep}, VGG face dataset \cite{parkhi2015deep}, UMDFace \cite{bansal2016umdfaces,bansal2017s}, MS-Celeb-1M \cite{DBLP:journals/corr/GuoZHHG16} and VGGFace2 dataset~\cite{DBLP:journals/corr/abs-1710-08092}.
+However, these large-scale datasets often contain massive noisy signals especially when they are automatically collected via image search engines or from movies.